Anna Shcherbakova: Magazine covers

 Shcherbakova appeared on the cover of the March 2020 Russian edition of Tatler alongside teammates Alina Zagitova, Alexandra Trusova, and Alena Kostornaia.
 She was on the cover of the "Hello!" magazine a total of three times: alongside Anastasia Bezrukova and Alena Arakcheeva in March 2019, and twice individually in July 2021 and December 2022.
-In February 2023, she appeared on the cover of the Russian edition of The Voice magazine alongside Alina Zagitova.
+In February 2023, she appeared on the cover of the Russian edition of The Voice magazine alongside Zagitova.

 Film and television

 In October 2022, Shcherbakova joined fellow Russian Olympic champions Alexei Yagudin and Alina Zagitova as a host of the ninth season of Ice Age on Channel One.
 In December 2022, Shcherbakova hosted the New Year's Eve show on Channel One.
 Shcherbakova was voted by Komsomolskaya Pravda readers as the second-best Russian television presenter of 2022, behind Zagitova.
 On 22 November 2022, Shcherbakova made her voice actor debut in a CGTN production titled "Revived Myths of Ancient China".
 The project has released three animated videos: "Nv Wa", "Hou Yi" and "The Classic of Mountains and Seas".

 During the 2024-2025 season, Shcherbakova also commentated on Channel One for the Russian Grand Prix Series and the 2025 Russian Figure Skating Championships.

-Following the start of the 2025-2026 figure skating season, Anna Scherbakova has commentated on the Russian Grand Prix Series, and will commentate on the uncoming 2026 Russian Figure Skating Championships, all on Channel One.
+Following the start of the 2025-26 figure skating season, Anna Shcherbakova has commentated on the Russian Grand Prix Series, and will commentate on the uncoming 2026 Russian Figure Skating Championships, all on Channel One.